Simon-Eke/AdvFullstack_Labb2/README.md

 ## Description:

+- Mvc-to-Api
 - Centralized ApiRoutes for url
 - Generic IApiClient for basic api calls
-- http cookie for JWT
+- Http cookie for JWT (Bad but functional implementation)
--
+- One custom attribute created
+- Added areas for admin routes
+	1. Also inherits from basecontroller
+- Global error handling filter for api-calls
+	1. Partial view handling error, success and warnings
+- Pacman images drawn by hand using https://www.pixilart.com/

 ## Notes:

-- Add areas for admin routes
-- make [admin]controller : from basecontroller
-- flesh out accountcontroller
-- Login/Logout button
 - Apply filters for error handling and other cool filters
 - FluentValidation
+- login takes 0.5 seconds...
 - Pagination and search/order
 - Fallback for missing route like a 404 page or something.